GoInterject/ids-dotnet-api/README.md

    - To run Without debugging Pres F5 or enter the command:
      > dotnet run

-6. This should use Kestrel to serve the application locally at http://localhost:5000
+6. This uses Kestrel to serve the application locally at http://localhost:5000.
+You can configure the starting port by modifying the file: __interject-dotnet-api/Properties/launchsettings.json__
 7. You can test by sending a request to the status controller http://localhost:5000/api/v1/status

+# <a name="new-controller-parameters">How to add a new controller with request parameters (recommended)</a>

-# <a name="new-controller">How to add a new controller</a>
+# <a name="new-controller-pipeline">How to add a new controller with the request pipeline</a>

 Each controller will likely represent either a connection to a particular type of data source or a logical collection of endpoints for a series of reports.
 Each endpoint should follow the basic pipeline flow for handling a request.
 See [Working with the request pipeline](#request-pipeline) for more details.

 Using the first example there is an SQLController included in this project already.
 Here is how to create a new controller template.
 This will create the controller with one endpoint, and three classes; one for each of the required interfaces.

 1. Create a new file in the Controllers directory using the naming convention {Name}Controller.cs.
 2. Use code snippets to scaffold the controller.
-The prefix is 'contr'.
+The prefix is 'c-pipe'.
-   > contr > TAB
+   > c-pipe > TAB
 3. Type the {Name} of the controller as prompted by the snippet and press TAB
 4. You can now begin to customize your Pipeline interface implementations.